Battle of the Baggage: Battle

 Once south of the river, Asad, believing himself to be safe from pursuit, ordered his men to set up camp and sent orders to Ibrahim to halt the baggage train and likewise set up camp.
-The Türgesh khaghan, after consulting the local rulers, followed the advice of the ruler of al-Ishtikhan and led his army to cross the river en masse.
+The Türgesh khagan, after consulting the local rulers, followed the advice of the ruler of al-Ishtikhan and led his army to cross the river en masse.
 Faced with a full-scale charge of the Türgesh and their allies' cavalry, the Arabs withdrew to their camp.
-The Türgesh attacked the camp but were turned back after a fight in which, according to al-Tabari, the Arabs' servants put on pack-saddle cloths as armour and used the tent-poles to strike at the riders' faces.During the night the Türgesh departed, and rode south to overtake the Arab baggage train.
-Ibrahim ibn Asim had dug a trench around his encampment and his troops managed to beat off the first attacks by the khaghans Sogdian allies.
+The Türgesh attacked the camp but were turned back after a fight in which, according to al-Tabari, the Arabs' servants put on pack-saddle cloths as armour and used the tent-poles to strike at the riders' faces.
+During the night the Türgesh departed, and rode south to overtake the Arab baggage train.
+Ibrahim ibn Asim had dug a trench around his encampment and his troops managed to beat off the first attacks by the khagan’s Sogdian allies.
 Then the khagan, after climbing a hill and scouting out the dispositions of the baggage escort, dispatched a portion of his men to attack the camp from behind, focusing on the allied Iranian troops from Saghaniyan, while the rest of the army attacked the Muslims from the front.
 The Türgesh attack almost annihilated the defenders: the greater part of the troops of Saghaniyan, along with their king, the Saghan Khudah, fell, and the Türgesh seized most of the baggage train.
 Only the timely arrival of Asad with the main Arab army saved the remnant of the baggage train escort from destruction.
 According to the account of al-Tabari, the Türgesh launched another unsuccessful attack on Asad's camp the following day, 1 October 737, and then departed.